-You have been invited to speak, which is a great honour and an opportunity.
+You have been invited to speak, which is a great honour and an opportunity. especially post Pandemic.
+You may even have to do it via Zoom or a Hybrid model.
 Make the most of it, be the best you that you can be, at this point in time.
 It is always a good idea to tell people what you are going to tell them and have key sentences which take the listener on the journey through your message or story.
 Finish with your message and any call to action.

-Remember that the audience should be going home, having learned something.
+Remember that the audience should be going home or switching off, having learned something.
 Ideally, something they can use for good in their job, business or life.
 They came to hear you, so make sure it was worth the trip – here are some guidelines.

 Speak in your own voice and be yourself.
 Oh, and remember to breathe.
 Check out the Martin Luther King Jr “I have a dream“speech from 1963, if you want to see how a great speech is delivered.
 Video Link